Thursday, March 5, 2026

 Traditional Spark: Your laptop runs the full Spark runtime.
 You have access to everything — DataFrames, RDDs, SparkContext — but need the entire Spark distribution installed locally.

 Spark Connect: Your laptop runs a thin client that sends DataFrame operations to a remote Spark cluster via gRPC.
-Only DataFrame/SQL APIs are supported.
-RDDs and SparkContext?
-Not available.
+Only DataFrame/SQL APIs are supported on the client side — RDDs and SparkContext are not exposed over the remote connection.

 A Real-World Example